brooksgarrett/website/content/blog/2011-02-08-wtf-time-give-me-options.md

 - tools
 - forensics
 date: "08 Feb 2011"
+summary: Bash and GNU both have a time command, but they have different options.
+When using the time command with the -f option to specify the format of the output, you need to use the full path to the GNU time command (/usr/bin/time).
 ---
 I'm looking at the computational cost of computing various hashes.
 Naturally, I want to collect run time statistics on each hash command and collect this